feifez/bayesian-deep-learning/README.md

 # Bayesian Deep Learning
-A collection of papers reproduced on Bayesian deep learning like MCMC, VAE, Bayes by Backprop etc.
+Implementation of papers on Bayesian deep learning like MCMC, VAE, Bayes by Backprop etc

 This repository contains: